 Preparing the record for failover

-- Once you've created the A record in the portal, click on the drop-down menu in the top right corner of the record and click "Add Filter Chain"
+- Once you've created the A record in the portal, select the record to enter it's configuration page and hit create filter chain.

-- Click into the Traffic Management section and drag the Priority filter into your newly created Filter Chain.
-This tells the system to sort the answers by priority (after executing "UP" to remove any answers that are down).
-Also drag over the Select First N filter, which will be set to N=1 by default.
-This tells the system that after sorting by priority, return ONLY the answer with the highest priority associated.
-Click Done.
+The applied filter chain will sort the answers by priority (after executing "UP" to remove any answers that are down).
+The Select First N filter, which will be set to N=1 by default tells the system that after sorting by priority, return ONLY the answer with the highest priority associated.

-Now that we have added both servers’ IP’s into the A record config, we need to set up/down state and a priority value for both servers:
+Now that we have added both servers’ IP’s into the A record config and configured the filterchain, we need to set up/down state and a priority value for both servers:

-- Click the Filter Data button at left to reveal the metadata associated with your Filter Chain.
+- Click each Filter to button at the left to reveal the metadata associated with your Filter Chain.

-- Under the secondary IP's metadata section, click the plug icon and connect your secondary monitor or data feed.
+- Under the secondary IP's metadata section, connect your secondary monitor or data feed.

 - Click the Save button.